 A few years ago, I wanted to take my fitness to the next level.
 Sure, I was pretty fit and thin.
 I could dominate on the elliptical and run a few miles.
 But, something was missing.
 My body wasn’t where I wanted it.
 I wanted an elite level.

-I heard good things from friends about Insanity, so I decided to check it out.
-Does Insanity work?
+I had read about Beachbody’s Insanity, and was intrigued.
+I needed to answer the question: does Insanity work?
 You bet!
 This review explains why.

 On my first day I did the fit test.
 Since I was already in good shape, I had decent results.
 So, I figured I’d just jump right it and master the actual program.

 During the first workout, my “good shape” was quickly shown to be a complete fraud!
 I finished, but was exhausted!

 The next day my entire body was sore.
 I mean “bend down to grab a pencil and wince in pain” sore.
 I’d been a fitness buff for over fifteen years, but had never been that sore in my entire life.

 By the end of the sixty days my body was transformed.
 I was leaner and fitter and my muscle tone increased greatly, especially in the core and abs.
 I’d also lost those pesky seven pounds.

 I started doing challenges like the Tough Mudder and Warrior Dash, training with only running and Insanity.
 I aced those mud runs!